 Which flowers grow in which season?

 Whether you’ve been waiting all winter to see your nursery come to life or just like taking strolls in the park to see the blooms, the spring will not disappoint.
 Spring flowers represent the color spectrum.
-You can choose from a wide variety of cheerful flowers, from violet lilacs to orange daylilies.
+You can choose various cheerful flowers, from violet lilacs to orange daylilies.
 Camelias, dayflowers, primroses, daylilies, and more are a few of the many beloved springtime blooms.
 The fall flower season is the greater of the two worlds.

 Even though it technically falls, the phlox and geraniums that bloom in September and October still have the brilliant colors of summer.
 Flowers like cardinal flowers and dark-eyed Susans, which complement the season’s reds and yellows, are great to have around as the days become shorter and you gather around the fireplace with friends.
 You can build a lively, brilliant arrangement by combining these vivid flowers with more traditional ones, such as Japanese anemones and daisies, which continue to bloom long into November.